mourednik/argotlunar/README.md

 Argotlunar
 ==========

 Realtime granulator VST plugin.

 Uses the JUCE toolkit.
+This version is based on JUCE Git 2013-02-17.

 Licensed under GPLv2